WORKSHOPS4GIRLS

 Picture

-The GSUSA Bronze Award Guide is the place to start the Bronze Award.
-It is designed as a resource for Junior Girl Scouts to use to plan their Bronze Awards.
+The GSUSA Bronze Award Guide helps Junior Girl Scouts plan their Bronze Awards.

 Picture

-The Guide to the Bronze Award is designed for Junior Girl Scouts to use.
-The Adult Volunteer guide is written for adults.
-It contains great tips on guiding your Juniors while keeping it girl-led.
+The Guide to the Bronze Award is intended for use by Junior Girl Scouts.
+The Adult Volunteer Guide, developed for adult leaders, provides valuable advice on supporting Juniors while ensuring the program remains girl-led.

 Picture